MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 ~~~
 {: .output}

 Our mean frequency (pitch) is 192.883, pitch is lower higher for informal than polite scenarios, coefficient of attitudeinf_vs_pol=9.7105, t=3.203, and pitch (frequency) is higher for females than males, b=54.102, t=5.137.
-By a rough rule-of-thumb t is probably significant if it’s greater than 2.
-If time permits testing significance of parameter estimates will be discussed.
+By a rough rule-of-thumb _t_ is probably significant if it’s greater than 2.
+If time permits, testing significance of parameter estimates will be discussed.

-**More model information**
+#### More model information

 One useful measure to assess model fit is the AIC (An Information Criterion also known incorrectly as Akaike's Information Criterion according to an eminent Time Series researcher), which is $\mbox{deviance}+2∗(p+1)$, where $p$ is the number of parameters in the model (here, 1 is for the estimated residual variance, and $p$ is all the other parameters, e.g., our coefficents for fixed effects + our estimated variances, etc. for the random effects).
 Lower AICs are better, since higher deviances mean that the model is not fitting the data well.
 Since AIC increases as $p$ increases, AIC has a penalty term for more parameters.